MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 test24      33dd33dd-ee44-ff55-aa66-77bb77bb77bb test24       desc4       {Unified, DynamicMembership}
 ```

-After identifying the group to restore, use the [Restore-EntraDeletedDirectoryObject][restore-entradeleteddirectoryobject] cmdlet with the -Id parameter to specify the object ID of the deleted group.
+After identifying the group to restore, use the [Restore-EntraDeletedDirectoryObject](/powershell/module/microsoft.graph.entra/restore-entradeleteddirectoryobject) cmdlet with the -Id parameter to specify the object ID of the deleted group.

 ```powershell
 Connect-Entra -Scopes 'Group.ReadWrite.All'